flavioaiello/minimal-mistakes/_posts/2017-09-27-docker-best-practices.md

-# The docker best practices blueprint
+# A collection of recurring snippets to write stable and resilient Dockerfiles for production

+This post is based on the [blueprint repository on github](https://github.com/flavioaiello/docker-blueprint "The docker best practices blueprint")

 ## Produce generic images
 Docker images should be as general as possible, at least they must be environment agnostic.
 For this purpose the concrete values must be provided by environment variables during startup.
 Environment variables key names must follow `IEEE Std 1003.1-2001`, restricting the direct usage.
 The value of environment variables is not restricted and can take any character.
 This constraint leads to the pattern `MY_KEY=my.complex.key;my.complex.value` as shown below: